-- 3. This is the cost for removing those plants (please provide receipts): - 4.
-Here is what I contributed and what my neighbors contributed: - 5.
-Amount requested as a subsidy from the Kensington Fire Protection District: - 6.
+- 5. Amount requested as a subsidy from the Kensington Fire Protection District: - 6.
 Here is why our project deserves priority of funding (see criteria above): - 7.
-Dates when you started and finished this project: - 8.
+Dates when you will start and finish this project (approximate): - 8.
 Name(s) of person(s) who will receive the subsidy, if granted: - 9.
 Telephone and email of recipient:

-PLEASE PROVIDE "BEFORE" AND "AFTER" PHOTOS OF THE REMOVED VEGETATION.
+PLEASE PROVIDE "BEFORE" AND "AFTER" PHOTOS OF THE REMOVED VEGETATION, IF POSSIBLE.
 THANKS!

-Submit all applications by email to Kensington Fire Protection District General Manager Bill Hansell bhansell@kensingtonfire.org
+Submit all applications to fire@kensingtonfire.org.